Content & goals

 The main task of the platform is the provision of an open pool of teaching resources.
 The visitor can choose between following types of resources:

-- A learning material is the combination of a tool (text, book, picture, video, computer game, real game, experiment, experimental equipment, measurement device, computer program file, powerpoint file, pdf File, ...) and an innovative teaching method, completed with teaching instructions and students handouts.
+- A teaching material is the combination of a tool (text, book, picture, video, computer game, real game, experiment, experimental equipment, measurement device, computer program file, powerpoint file, pdf File, ...) and an innovative teaching method, completed with teaching instructions and students handouts.
 They are topically limited units (such as experiments, computer simulations, games and small projects for students) that aim to make terms, processes and interrelationships that are relevant for sustainability more tangible and understandable.
 The main focus here is on tools that are easy to understand and only require a small amount of time, in combination with innovative learning methods that foster participation of the students.
 The lecture time required for each material ranges from 15 minutes up 7 lecture units, but the platform is also open for modules and other didactically and methodologically mature teaching concepts for the communication of sustainability-relevant content and skills, such as teaching units, courses, course blocks, comprehensive curricula modules, and concepts for summer schools.
 Each material provides a description how to implement the material in the existing lecture, as well as handouts if required.

 The resources on this platform are freely available for use in teaching and planning.
 University lecturers (and also school teachers if suitable) can on one hand utilize the existing resources or on the other hand also create their own materials, methods and concepts regarding sustainability-related topics.